 Economics at the Antitrust Division 2021–2022

 We are a group of approximately 50 Ph.D. economists, complemented by research and financial analysts.
 We analyze the competitive effects of horizontal and vertical mergers and of potentially anticompetitive business practices.

 Using economic theory and the evolving empirical tools of our trade, EAG studies the strategies of firms and the dynamics of industries.

 EAG is led by career managers and the Deputy Assistant Attorney General for Economics.
 The Deputy Assistant Attorney General for Economics is a prominent industrial organization economist, typically on leave from an academic post.

-Sections and Offices: Contains contact information for each section and field office.
+Antitrust Division Leadership, Section, and Office Directory: Contains contact information for each section and office.